How to Light/Use a Wood Fired Hot Tub

-Here we’ll teach you how to light a tub.
+The above video details with clear visual aids how to operate a wood burning hot tub.
 We’re using “Deluxe Wood Fired Hot Tub” by Redwood Outdoors in our example.
 Yet the principles are the same across all brands and even DIY-built hot tubs.
-The total time of setup is 2.5 to 3 hours.

 Clean the surrounding area.
 Since the hot tub is outside, debris can accumulate inside and outside the tub.
 Wash it away.
 It’s also a good idea to run the water in the tub for 2-3 minutes and drain it out.
 This will clean any residues in the inside of the tub so your water isn’t murky.